-It also puts us in line for every fundraiser the soccer organization conducts — team photos, individual photos, MLS and college team partnership promotions and ticket sales.
-Most of the time, I’m happy to participate and feel glad to be contributing to sports programs for kids in our community.
+I have two daughters who play soccer with the local youth soccer organization.
+It makes for some action-packed weeks in the fall and the spring!
+It also puts us in line for every fundraiser the soccer organization conducts -- team photos, individual photos, MLS and college team partnership promotions and ticket sales.
+Most of the time, I'm happy to participate and feel glad to be contributing to sports programs for kids in our community.

 But the other day, I received an email from someone affiliated with the soccer organization demanding that each parent on my older daughter's team purchase two tickets to a local university soccer game, chiding those who had not yet contributed.

 Now, as it happens, we'd already purchased tickets for our family through our younger daughter's team.
 I explained that to the representative who emailed me back saying, "Okay, you're fine then."

 Whoa, whoa, whoa!
 I know this person is almost certainly a volunteer, but somebody with the soccer club needs to give their volunteers a lesson in donor relations!

 So let's examine what went wrong with this Ask and figure out how it could have been done better.

 The first email we received about this particular fundraiser contained no details, just a vague mention of the need to purchase tickets to a soccer game at the university.
 I didn't know who was playing the game -- was it our kids?
 Or the university team?
 Or an exhibition game for our local MLS team?
 I didn't know when the game was scheduled.
 Would we even be able to attend if we did purchase the tickets?
 And how was the money raised going to be used by the club?